poysama/ffxiv-primer/_endgame/6_old-content.md

 ### Tips for Tackling Older Content
 - Plan to run older content during downtime between patches.
 - Join or create static groups focused on older challenges.
+- Statics usually use old content to trial new members.